 “I tell them that the exercise will be helpful for them regardless of whether they decide to work with us,” she said.

 “If they come in, we do tell them that the more they can prepare, the better,” Cheng continued.
 “We won’t tell them to leave if they don’t bring all of their data.”
 But the financial data does facilitate the conversation.

-Records and information for your first financial advisor meeting
+Records and information for your first financial professional meeting

-Once you’ve found a financial advisor you’re comfortable sharing your financial information with, he or she will probably provide you with an outline of the records they will need to see at your first formal meeting.
+Once you’ve found a financial professional you’re comfortable sharing your financial information with, he or she will probably provide you with an outline of the records they will need to see at your first formal meeting.

 This will likely include documentation of your assets, liabilities, and taxes for most cases.
-Depending on the complexity of your financial situation, your advisor may also need paperwork related to any property holdings, trusts, life insurance, or investments you control.
+Depending on the complexity of your financial situation, your professional may also need paperwork related to any property holdings, trusts, life insurance, or investments you control.

-For assets, an advisor will most likely want to see your latest bank statements, retirement account holdings, health savings or college savings account holdings, and brokerage statements.
+For assets, a financial professional will most likely want to see your latest bank statements, retirement account holdings, health savings or college savings account holdings, and brokerage statements.

 Winkfield said that he asks clients for their investment statements from the most recent quarter.

 “This provides me with enough insight into the holdings so that I can run a full analysis and report breaking down costs — not just the cost the broker is charging, but uncovering any underlying expenses to provide the prospective client with a total cost of ownership versus broker fee,” he said.
 “I also want to look at any lost opportunity costs because of high fees and tax inefficiency.”
 In addition, he seeks out potential portfolio overlap, where the client unknowingly owns the same positions in more than one account.
 (Learn more: Knowing which financial eggs are where)